 Are the latest books on the judicial system worth reading?
 Federal judges share their thoughts in this series of book reviews.

-In this new monthly series, legal recruiting experts Amanda Brady and Amy Mallow of Major Lindsey & Africa interview law firm management from Am Law 200 firms about how they are navigating an increasingly competitive business environment.
-The first conversation is with Laura Saklad, chief operations officer for Orrick Herrington & Sutcliffe LLP.
+In this monthly series, legal recruiting experts at Major Lindsey & Africa interview management from top law firms about navigating an increasingly competitive business environment.
+Here we feature Durgesh Sharma, CIO at Littler Mendelson PC.